 - Have the speaker mute themselves, turn off their video (as needed), and unshare their presentation.

 - Remind your speaker that polling questions should be set-up in advance.

 - Agree on a cue word/phrase that will be used to determine when to launch potential polling questions, this could for for example "Please vote now".

 - Launch a test poll to show the flow of the question.

-- Remind the speaker that there will be a 10-20 seconds delay between their presentation and the live stream.
+- Remind the speaker that there will be an approx. 30-seconds delay between their presentation and the live stream.

 Last step: Address any other last questions the speaker might have.

 3. Run a rehearsal session with all speakers